ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/maintenance/connection-strings/add-connection-string.dotnet.markdown

 #### To a Cloud-Based Server

-To connect to a cloud instance, see the [Olap ETL article](../../../../server/ongoing-tasks/etl/olap#section-1).
+To learn how to connect to a cloud instance, see the [Olap ETL article](../../../../server/ongoing-tasks/etl/olap#section-1).

 The following code sample is for a connection string to Amazon AWS.
 If you use the following cloud-based servers, change the parameters accordingly: